Doctrine · The Carved Form

 • Rejects: changes that reduce accountability or expand leader control.

-• Example: proposed changes are published with rationale and open feedback before adoption.
+• Example: proposed changes are published with rationale and opened for feedback before adoption.